OktaySavdi/Jboss-eap/Vault/readme.md

 ```ruby
 /opt/jboss-eap/bin/vault.sh --keystore /opt/jboss-eap/vault/vault.keystore --keystore-password vault22 --alias vault --vault-block upy1 --attribute password --sec-attr MyPassword --enc-dir /opt/jboss-eap/vault/ --iteration 120 --salt 1234abcd
 ```
-**salt**               -> It is a random eight-character string used with the number of iterations to encrypt the contents of the keystore.
+**Salt**               -> It is a random eight-character string used with the number of iterations to encrypt the contents of the keystore.

 **Vault Block**  -> The name to be given to this block in the password vault.